Ouxsoft/LivingMarkup/docs/index.md

 ## `Builder`
 The Builder receives parameters passed from the Director and uses them to instantiate and return a Page object.

-## `Page`
+## `Engine`
-The Page loads a DOM object and uses Handlers and Hooks to instantiate Components and modify the DOM.
+The Engine loads a DOM object and uses Handlers and Hooks to instantiate Components and modify the DOM.

 ### `Handlers`
 A Handler consists of an XPath expressions and a class name and is used to define the Component.